Ergot and its effect on your wheat grade

 - Grade of grain

-- A grade of grain is defined by the specifications in the Canada Grain Regulations and by the additional specifications found in the CGC's Official Grain Grading Guide.
+- A grade of grain is defined by the specifications in the Canada Grain Regulations and by the additional specifications found in the Canadian Grain Commission's Official Grain Grading Guide.

 - Grading factor